 - Your student may have the opportunity to go home with a friend for the holiday or at least join a local friend for Thanksgiving dinner.

 - Some colleges work hard to provide Thanksgiving dinner opportunities for students who remain on campus.
 Local families volunteer to host a student, faculty and staff members invite students to join them.
 This could be a wonderful opportunity for your student to make some new connections.

-- Your student may be able to use some of this time to travel locally and see some places he doesn’t have time to visit during the busy semester.
+- Your student may be able to use some of this time to travel locally and see some places they don’t have time to visit during the busy semester.

 - Suggest that your student find out what will be available on campus during Break.
-Will the residence halls be open or must he leave campus?
-Does he need to submit a special request to remain on campus?
+Will the residence halls be open or must they leave campus?
+Do they need to submit a special request to remain on campus?
 Will dining services be available?
 Is there a way to find out who else will be on campus?
 Does the college plan any special activities, events, or trips for those who remain at school?

 - Perhaps your student can gather together with other students to create a “Friendsgiving” dinner.

 - Suggest that your student find somewhere to volunteer and think about others for Thanksgiving.
 Is there a local food pantry or organization that serves dinner to the homeless or others?

 If this is the first time that your student will be away for a big family holiday, it will be a big adjustment for everyone.
 With some forethought, lots of communication, and the reminder that another break isn’t far off, everyone can have a good – although different – Thanksgiving holiday.